 - Non-residents.
 The majority of lenders will require you to be a US citizen or permanent resident.
 However, some lenders consider non-residents for loans even if they’re a senior.
 You can compare temporary resident personal loans to learn more.

 Personal loans you may be able to apply for as a retiree

 Different loan types available to retirees

-There are a few different types of personal loans available to you when you’re on retirement:
+There are a few different types of personal loans available to retired seniors:

 - Secured personal loans.
 Secured loans require you to attach a high-value asset as a guarantee, and in return you’re usually able to obtain a lower interest rate.
 Examples of assets include vehicles or equity in your home.

 - Unsecured personal loans.
 You don’t have to attach any asset to this loan as it’s unsecured.
 You can use this loan for investment purposes, to take a holiday, buy a used vehicle or to consolidate debt.

 - Peer-to-peer loans.
 Peer-to-peer loans are funded by regular investors rather than banks or institutional lenders.
 Money is lent and borrowed through a regulated online marketplace.